 Alphabetic Data Type

-The alphabetic data type is used to declare the variables for processing the alphabetic strings.
-Alphabetic strings are the combination of "A" to "Z" or "a" to "z" characters and other allowed special characters.
+• An alphabetic data type is used to declare the variables for storing and processing alphabetic strings.

 The list of allowed characters are -